Destinations > Yachting Lifestyle > Teeing Up While On Board

-With superyacht marinas set in some of the most beautiful locations around the world, it’s no surprise that some of the best and most challenging golf courses happen to be found nearby.
-So, whether you are known to enjoy an occasional round or two or you simply couldn’t go a week without getting onto the green, here are our recommendations for some of the best golf courses to visit while on a luxury yacht charter.
+With superyacht marinas set in some of the most beautiful locations around the world, it’s no surprise that some of the best and most challenging golf greens happen to be found nearby.
+So, whether you enjoy an occasional round or you couldn’t go a week without getting onto the green, here are our recommendations for some of the best golf courses to visit while on a luxury yacht charter.

 Golf in Christophe Harbour, St Kitts & Nevis

-If you can’t wait to get onto the green, there are two more excellent golf courses on the adjacent island of Nevis, the St Kitts Royal Club and Robert Trent Jones II Golf Course.
+For charter guests who can’t wait to hit the green, there are two more excellent golf clubs on the adjacent island of Nevis: the St Kitts Royal Club and the Robert Trent Jones II Golf Course.

 Golf in Albany, Bahamas

 For many, the Bahamas is the perennial yachting destination of choice.
-Ease of access from Europe and the US and diverse cruising options from the idyllic Exumas archipelago to the laid-back chic of Harbour Island are strong attractions.
+Ease of access from Europe and the US, combined with diverse cruising options from the idyllic Exumas archipelago to the laid-back chic of Harbour Island, make it an ideal stop for charter customers.

 Head to Albany in the Bahamas’ high season of December to catch some of golf’s greatest names battling it out on the course at the epic philanthropic event, the Hero World Challenge.